Agency Chief Counsel

 Department of Transportation

-Jason D. Sharp was appointed Acting Chief Counsel for the Pennsylvania Department of Transportation (PennDOT) in June of 2017 and Chief Counsel in March 2018.
-Prior to his appointment, he was the Executive Deputy Chief Counsel, serving as chief administrator for three regional PennDOT legal offices that provide litigation and legal support services for forty-five (45) counties, as well as assisting the Chief Counsel in overall management of office’s personnel, fiscal and information technology needs.
-Additionally, Mr. Sharp managed PennDOT’s administrative docket program, serving as lead hearing officer.
-Mr. Sharp also acted as counsel on priority projects and litigation matters including service as lead counsel to Pennsylvania’s Autonomous Vehicle Task Force, addressing connected and automated vehicle issues.
+Jeffrey M. Spotts was appointed Acting Chief Counsel for the Pennsylvania Department of Transportation (PennDOT) in June 2023 and was named Chief Counsel in October 2023.
+Prior to his appointment, he was the Executive Deputy Chief Counsel since January 2023, serving as chief administrator for three regional PennDOT legal offices that provide litigation and legal support services for forty-five (45) counties, as well as assisting the Chief Counsel in overall management of the office's personnel and fiscal needs.
+Jeff also supervised the Deputy Chief Counsel of the General Law, Driver and Vehicle Services, Real Property, and Highway Construction and Claims Divisions.